US State Dept forms new humanitarian bureau after foreign aid overhaul

 “We’re not the world’s policeman.
 We’re not the world’s social safety net.
 But when our allies and strategic partners need our help, and when there’s stuff that we’re engaging in because it’s important to our national interest, then we’re going to be, I think, allocating more resources there.”

-The new bureau will initially be headed by Ryan Shrum, who has been serving as Lewin's chief of staff, the official said.
+The new bureau will initially be headed by Mr Ryan Shrum, who has been serving as Mr Lewin’s chief of staff, the official said.
 REUTERS